 Dr. Lam is a pioneer in minimally-invasive peripheral arterial disease treatments.
 His practice Lam Vascular & Associates is a state-of-the-art, nationally accredited, outpatient vascular center that is dedicated to performing complex peripheral vascular interventions without requiring hospital admission or overnight stay.
 For patients and their families, the convenience of an outpatient center that focuses on each patient’s individual and medical needs is a truly unique experience in healthcare.

-Over the course of his career, Dr. Lam has performed more than 5,000 complex peripheral interventions and has been credited with preventing thousands of leg amputations.
+Over the course of his career, Dr. Lam has performed over 10,000 complex peripheral interventions and has been credited with preventing thousands of leg amputations.

 What is PAD, What Causes it, and How is it Treated?